awkena/qrlabelr/README.md

 8. Bottom-left row 1 text position is mapped to **Location of experiment** or trial
 9. Bottom-left row 2 text position is mapped to **Entry name**

-**To change any of these default human-readable text items to specific user-preferred texts, use the `gp_label()` customizable function in R or the `General-purpose landscape text label` method in the Shiny app.**.
+**To change any of these default human-readable texts to user-preferred texts, use the `gp_label()` customizable function in R or the `General-purpose landscape text label` method in the Shiny app.**.